View past recorded events from Vimeo below

 President’s “getting to know you” afternoon tea

-17th October ( Thursday) Join Society President, Desley Garnett , for a welcome afternoon tea for all new members.
-Held monthly, this event is open to anyone, whether new, long-standing, or former members, newcomers to the suburb wanting to know about the history of their home, or anyone interested in finding out about the Society
+14th November ( Thursday) Join Society President, Desley Garnett , for a welcome afternoon tea for all new members.
+Held monthly, this event is open to anyone, whether new, long-standing,

 September Meeting – Newstead House reopening